Editing a target group

 - In the management console

-, select the folder where the target group was created. - Select Application Load Balancer.
+, select your target group folder. - Select Application Load Balancer.

 - In the left-hand panel, select

-Target groups. - Click the name of the target group you need.
+Target groups. - Click your target group name.

 - Click Add targets.